Accepting My Captor

 The Spectrum of Feeling States

-Charts often show a range from constricted to expansive states.
+They often show a range.
 The lower range holds fear and grief.
 The middle holds neutrality and acceptance.
 The upper range holds curiosity and calm confidence.
 Movement along the scale matters more than jumping to the top.

 From Constriction to Expansion